fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Drosophila
 - Biologist
 ---
 Fumi is an undergrad at <a href="https://www.hmc.edu">Harvey Mudd College</a>, originally from Tokyo.
-As an aspiring biologist, I'm intrigued by the complex link between stress factors and longevity, exploring life's blueprint through molecular interactions.

-I've had the opportunity to work in molecular genetics, neuroscience, and evolutionary biology at <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research (TSRI)</a>, <a href="https://www.dbs.nus.edu.sg/staffs/antonia-monteiro/">National University of Singapore</a>, <a href="https://www.hmc.edu/biology/faculty-staff/hur/">Harvey Mudd College</a>, and <a href="https://green.shizuoka.ac.jp/en/">Shizuoka University</a>.
-My passion lies at the intersection of molecular genetics and physiology, aiming to advance human health.
+As an aspiring biologist, my passion lies at the intersection of molecular genetics and physiology, aiming to advance human health.
+I've had the opportunity to work in molecular genetics, neuroscience, and evolutionary biology projects at <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research (TSRI)</a>, <a href="https://www.dbs.nus.edu.sg/staffs/antonia-monteiro/">National University of Singapore</a>, <a href="https://www.hmc.edu/biology/faculty-staff/hur/">Harvey Mudd College</a>, and <a href="https://green.shizuoka.ac.jp/en/">Shizuoka University</a>, focusing on organisms like *D. melanogaster*, *C. elegans*, *B. anynana*, and *T. brucei*.

-My experience includes projects with *D. melanogaster*, *C. elegans*, *B. anynana*, and *T. brucei*.
 In school, I'm majoring in Mathematical and Computational Biology, delving into the logic of biological phenomena and their computational interpretations.

 Outside of academics, I'm a bit of a plant enthusiast, constantly adding to my room collection.
 I'm a car fanatic too, often spending free time watching racing and review videos on YouTube.
 Also, my love for Japanese food and sweets makes me a regular at H Mart.